Sarcelles

 Sarcelles ([saʁ.sɛl]) is a commune in the northern suburbs of Paris, France.
 It is located 16.3 km from the centre of Paris.
 Sarcelles is a sub-prefecture of the Val-d'Oise department and the seat of the arrondissement of Sarcelles.

+History

 In the south of the commune, during the 1950s and 1960s, vast housing estates were built in order to accommodate pieds-noirs (French settlers from Algeria) and Jews who had left Algeria due to its war of independence.
-A few Jews from Egypt settled there after the Suez crisis, and Jews from Tunisia and Morocco settled in Sarcelles after unrest and riots against Jews due to the Six-Day War and to the Yom Kippur War.
+A few Jews from Egypt settled there after the Suez crisis, and Jews from Tunisia and Morocco settled in Sarcelles after unrest and riots against Jews due to the Six-Day War and the Yom Kippur War.
+The Hôtel de Ville was built as a private house and was completed in 1885.

 Transport

 Sarcelles is served by Garges–Sarcelles station on Paris RER line D.

 It is also served by Sarcelles–Saint-Brice station on the Transilien Paris-Nord suburban rail line.
 This station, although administratively located on the territory of the neighbouring commune of Saint-Brice-sous-Forêt, lies in fact very near the town centre of Sarcelles.